pupxrl/DiscordBot/README.md

 # Note

-Games aren't updated to discord V13 because i'm lazy.
+No longer being updated to latest version of Discord API

 # Install